shwoodard/active_assets/README.md

     require 'active_assets/railtie'
     ...

-You can also include only ActiveSprites or only ActiveExpansions in your application
+#### You can also include only ActiveSprites or only ActiveExpansions in your application
 ### application.rb
+Instead of the above,

     ...
     require 'rails/all'
     require 'active_assets/active_expansions/railtie'